skip to Main Content

 Points for Safe Drivers

 Did you know that not all points are bad?
 Virginia’s points system also offers safe points to drivers who avoid moving violations.
-One safe driving point is awarded to motorists each calendar year they hold a valid Virginia driver’s license and operate their vehicle without any traffic violations or suspensions.
+One safe driving point is awarded to motorists each calendar year who hold a valid Virginia driver’s license and operate their vehicle without any traffic violations or suspensions.
 A +5-point balance is the highest a Virginia driver can achieve.
 Safe driving points are awarded to drivers in April of each year for the previous calendar year of safe driving.

 Contact an Experienced Traffic Ticket Lawyer